NabiCook/coursera-works/README.md

 	```bash
 	chmod o-w project_k.txt
 	```
-	The command above uses `-` to remove the write (`w`) permission from the 'Other' group, making the file read-only for them.
+	The command above uses `-` to remove the write `w` permission from the 'Other' group, making the file read-only for them.

 [**View the file report.**](https://github.com/NabiCook/coursera-works/blob/main/GoogleCybersecurity/File%20permissions%20in%20Linux.docx)

 * **Example: SQL Query**
-	This query searches for failed login attempts (`success = 0`) that occurred after 6 PM.
+	This query searches for failed login attempts (1 for success, 0 for fail) that occurred after 6 PM.
 This is a critical step in identifying suspicious behavior.
 	```sql
 	SELECT *
 	FROM log_in_attempts